 PhD Qualifying Exams at LCSEE

-This document describes the revised Qualifying Exam Process for all Ph.D. students in the Lane Department of Computer Science and Electrical Engineering who have matriculated after Fall, 2008.
-PhD students must make the first attempt to pass the qualifying exam within 14 months of their enrollment if they already have a MS degree from the Lane Department of CSEE or within 26 months otherwise.
+This document describes the revised Qualifying Exam Process for all Ph.D. students in the Lane Department of Computer Science and Electrical Engineering who have matriculated after fall 2008.
+PhD students must make the first attempt to pass the qualifying exam within 14 months of their enrollment if they already have a MS degree from the Lane Department or within 26 months otherwise.

-The department has been organized into 5 graduate areas.
+The Department has been organized into five graduate areas.
 They are:

 - Electronics & Photonics

 Each area has designated at least two Ph.D. qualifier core courses.
 Each degree program (CS, EE, CPE) is associated with three areas (i.e. Areas 1, 2, 3 associate with EE program; 2, 3, 4 associate with CpE program; 3, 4, 5 associate with CIS program.) and therefore each program has at least six Ph.D. core courses.
 A student seeking to be qualified must first pass three of the six Ph.D. core courses associated with his/her program with a grade of B or better in each and these 3 courses must be in at least two areas.
 Selection of all courses, particularly in the student's major area, is tailored to the student's background via consultation with his/her advisor.
 Accordingly, depending on the student's preparation and field of research, courses beyond the above minimum may be deemed necessary by the student's advisor.